RodolfoFerro/LearnPython/README.md

 # Learn Python

 This repo will include several exercises to learn Python through practice.
-The instructions to upload your solutions can be found here.
+The instructions to upload your solutions can be found [here]().

+## Contents

+## Setup

+## License